Decrease (Increase) in assessments receivable, net

 The FDIC is also the administrator of the FSLIC Resolution Fund (FRF).
 The FRF is a resolution fund responsible for the sale of remaining assets and satisfaction of liabilities associated with the former Federal Savings and Loan Insurance Corporation (FSLIC) and the Resolution Trust Corporation.
 The DIF and the FRF are maintained separately to carry out their respective mandates.

-The Emergency Economic Stabilization Act of 2008 (EESA), legislation to help stabilize the financial markets, was enacted on October 3, 2008, and
+The Emergency Economic Stabilization Act of 2008 (EESA), legislation to help stabilize the financial markets, was enacted on October 3, 2008.
+The legislation requires that Treasury consult with the FDIC and other federal agencies in the establishment of the troubled asset relief program (known as TARP).

 Operations of the DIF

-The primary purpose of the DIF is to: 1) insure the deposits and protect the depositors of DIF-insured institutions and 2) resolve DIF-insured failed institutions upon appointment of FDIC as receiver in a manner that will result in the least possible cost to the DIF.
+The primary purpose of the DIF is to: 1) insure the deposits and protect the depositors of DIFinsured institutions and 2) resolve DIF-insured failed institutions upon appointment of FDIC as receiver in a manner that will result in the least possible cost to the DIF (unless a systemic risk determination is made).

-The DIF is primarily funded from: 1) interest earned on investments in U.S. Treasury obligations and 2) deposit insurance assessments.
-Additional funding sources, if necessary, are borrowings from the U.S. Treasury, Federal Financing Bank (FFB), Federal Home Loan Banks, and insured depository institutions.
-The FDIC has borrowing authority from the U.S. Treasury up to $30 billion and a Note Purchase Agreement with the FFB not to exceed $100 billion to enhance DIF’s ability to fund deposit insurance obligations.
-(See Note 15, Subsequent Events – Legislative Update.)
+The DIF is primarily funded from deposit insurance assessments and interest earned on investments in U.S. Treasury obligations.
+Additional funding sources, if necessary, are borrowings from the Treasury, Federal Financing Bank (FFB), Federal Home Loan Banks, and insured depository institutions.
+The FDIC has borrowing authority of $100 billion from the Treasury, and if necessary, up to $500 billion through 2010.
+Additionally, FDIC has a Note Purchase Agreement with the FFB not to exceed $100 billion to enhance DIF's ability to fund deposit insurance obligations.

-A statutory formula, known as the Maximum Obligation Limitation (MOL), limits the amount of obligations the DIF can incur to the sum of its cash, 90 percent of the fair market value of other assets, and the amount authorized to be borrowed from the U.S. Treasury.
-The MOL for the DIF was $69.0 billion and $83.6 billion as of December 31, 2008 and 2007, respectively.
-The EESA of 2008 provides that, in connection with the new, temporary increase in the basic deposit insurance coverage limit from $100,000 to $250,000, the FDIC may borrow from the U.S. Treasury to carry out the increase in the maximum deposit insurance amount without regard to the MOL or the $30 billion limit.
+A statutory formula, known as the Maximum Obligation Limitation (MOL), limits the amount of obligations the DIF can incur to the sum of its cash, 90 percent of the fair market value of other assets, and the amount authorized to be borrowed from the Treasury.
+The MOL for the DIF was $118.2 billion and $69.0 billion as of December 31, 2009 and 2008, respectively.
+In connection with the temporary increase in the basic deposit insurance coverage limit from $100,000 to $250,000, the FDIC may borrow from the Treasury to carry out the increase in the maximum deposit insurance amount without regard to the MOL or the $100 billion limit.

 The FDIC is responsible for managing and disposing of the assets of failed institutions in an orderly and efficient manner.
-The assets held by receivership and conservatorship entities, and the claims against them, are accounted for separately from DIF assets and liabilities to ensure that receivership and conservatorship proceeds are distributed in accordance with applicable laws and regulations.
-Accordingly, income and expenses attributable to receiverships and conservatorships are accounted for as transactions of those entities.
-Both are billed by the FDIC for services provided on their behalf.
+The assets held by receiverships, pass-through conservatorships and bridge institutions (collectively, resolution entities), and the claims against them, are accounted for separately from DIF assets and liabilities to ensure that proceeds from these entities are distributed in accordance with applicable laws and regulations.
+Accordingly, income and expenses attributable to resolution entities are accounted for as transactions of those entities.
+All are billed by the FDIC for services provided on their behalf.